emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

   `GRIDSOME_CMS_MEDIA_PATH=/assets/cmsmedia`

 (Variables that should be available in the browser must be prefixed with `GRIDSOME_`.
 Variables without that prefix are available to the Gridsome server only; for security reasons.)

+## Dynamic images

+The implemented solution for loading dynamic images is based on [How to load dynamic images in Vue and Nuxt with ease](https://blog.lichter.io/posts/dynamic-images-vue-nuxt/), however this does not allow for Gridsome image optimizations.
+Currently (Gridsome 0.7.0) there does not seem to be a solution to support dynamic image filenames in `<g-image>`.